 Database A reference to the TIBDatabase to which the SQL Statement applies GenerateParamNames If true then positional parameters are replaced by parameter names in the format "IBXParam nnn " where nnn represents the zero based position number.
 Most users may safely ignore this parameter.
 UniqueParamNames Ignored in IBX2.
 Uniqueness of parameter names is determined automatically.
 GoToFirstRecordOnExecute When true and the SQL Statement is a select query, the cursor is positioned at the first record, if any, after the query is executed.
 ParamCheck Default true.
 The SQL Statement is parsed for named parameters.
 If no parameters or positional parameters are used then this may be set to false and the parsing overhead avoided.
 SQL The SQL Statement as a multi-line string list.
-Transaction A Reference to the transaction used to execute the S Statement.
-Must be active before the query is execu- otherwise an exception is raised.
+Scrollable If true then a scrollable cursor is opened when ExecQuery is executed for a SELECT statement.
+Note: scrollable cursors are supported by Firebird for local database connections only.
+Transaction A Reference to the transaction used to execute the SQL Statement.
+Must be active before the query is executed otherwise an exception is raised.